IoTReady/iotready.github.io/blog/progressive-web-apps-elixir-phoenix.md

 });
 ```

 Finally, it's important that the path to the `serviceworker.js` file is a parent of the route being served.
-Since we will be serving multiple PWAs on this server, we decided to store all our service workers (including `websockets.js`) inside `assets/static/`.
+Since we will be serving multiple PWAs from this Phoenix app, we decided to store all our service workers (including `websockets.js`) inside `assets/static/`.

 There's apparently a header you can set a `Service-Worker-Allowed: "/"` as described in this [StackOverflow response](https://stackoverflow.com/a/48068714/6415409).
 However, I couldn't figure out a way to set it on the serviceworker.